 Tyler Cantrell is originally from Mayfield, Kentucky.
 As a percussionist, he holds a Bachelor of Music in Music Education degree from the University of Kentucky where he graduated summa cum laude in 2012.
 While at UK, Mr. Cantrell studied percussion under DCI Hall of Fame inductee Professor James Campbell.
 Mr. Cantrell was a member of the University of Kentucky Wind Ensemble as principal percussionist where he performed at the College Band Directors’ National Association convention and the inauguration of UK President Eli Capilouto.
 He was a member of the Wildcat Marching Band, UK Steel Band, UK Percussion Group, and Kentucky Music Educators’ Association (KMEA) Intercollegiate Band.
 He was also a member of the UK Percussion Ensemble, where they performed at the Percussive Arts Society International Convention (PASIC) in 2011.

 Mr. Cantrell is an alum for the Governor’s School for the Arts and has returned to the program the past three summers where he served as the Instrumental Music Discipline Assistant.

-This marks Mr. Cantrell’s first year at Central Hardin High School as Assistant Director where he teaches arts and humanities classes along with various duties with the marching and concert bands.
+Mr. Cantrell joined the staff at Central Hardin High School as Assistant Director in 2013 and teaches percussion ensemble, arts and humanities classes and assists with the marching and concert bands.
 Previously, he has worked as an assistant to the director at George Rogers Clark High School and as front ensemble instructor at Mayfield High School, Lexington Christian Academy, Bryan Station High School, George Rogers Clark High School, and Graves County High School.